junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 I am always looking for excellent PhD students, post-doc, and visiting researchers.

 # Opening
 I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
-Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 20 Sept., 2019.
+Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.

 # PhD Students
 ## Main Supervisor